onsi/ginkgo/index.md

     If present, all specs will be permuted.
 By default Ginkgo will only permute the order of the top level containers.

-- `--skipBenchmarks`
+- `--skipMeasurements`

-    If present, Ginkgo will skip any `Benchmark` specs you've defined.
+    If present, Ginkgo will skip any `Measure` specs you've defined.

 - `--failOnPending`